1. Fraud Attorney New York Case Overview | Investment Dispute Leading to Criminal Charges

 This supported the conclusion that the client had been deceived rather than acting as a perpetrator.

-Collateral Provided to the Investor as Proof of Good Faith
+Collateral Provided to the Investor As Proof of Good Faith

 A key element of the defense was that the client had executed a written loan agreement secured by real property valued at nearly the same amount as the investment.